Destroy666x/MyBB-Animated-Additional-Images/README.md

 ---------

 Plugin for MyBB forum software, coded for versions 1.8.x (will probably also work in 1.6.x/1.4.x).
-It displays the selected thread icon in showthread.php and two other related pages - printthread.php and newreply.php.
+It displays additional group images in postbit/memberlist/profile by using a "carousel" JS.
 3 new templates, 5 template edits, 7 new settings
 Released under GNU GPL v3, 29 June 2007.
 Read the LICENSE.md file for more information.